When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Wonder how you can become a dog sitter?
-Whether it’s just to fill a void and make a little extra spending money or to have a full-fledged making the big bucks, it’s super easy to get started thanks to Rover (our top pick for best dog sitting website).
+Whether it’s just to fill a void and make a little extra spending money or to have a full-fledged making the big bucks, it’s super easy to get started thanks to Rover (a popular dog sitting website).
 The Rover.com database is filled with dogs who are looking for happy pet sitting homes and need a place to “vacation” while their parents are away.
 Dogs get the luxury of not having to get boarded at a kennel, and sitters get a little extra money for doing what they love.
 A win-win!
 Getting started is super easy, and you can host a pup in no time with a few simple steps.

 How To Create A Rover Account